MagneticSimulation/MicroMagnetic.jl/docs/src/atomistic/skyrmion.md

 nothing #hide
 ````

-After obtain the skyrmion, we use the following script to plot the skyrmion
+After obtain the skyrmion, we plot the skyrmion

 ````@example
 plot_m(sim)